nodemailer/smtp-server/DSN-IMPLEMENTATION.md

 2. **test/dsn-test.js** (NEW)
    - Comprehensive test suite for DSN functionality
-   - Tests for EHLO response with ENHANCEDSTATUSCODES
+   - Tests for EHLO response with DSN
    - Tests for MAIL FROM DSN parameter validation
    - Tests for RCPT TO DSN parameter validation
    - Unit tests for parameter parsing